MCP Apps vs A2UI: Which Agent UI Standard Should You Use? (April 2026)

 The Bigger Picture

-MCP Apps and A2UI represent two different philosophies about AI interfaces.
+MCP Apps and A2UI represent two different models for agent interfaces.

-MCP Apps: Developers build tools that agents use.
-This is the extension model — external products and services (Figma, Asana, calendars, project management) get integrated into conversations through developer-built applications.
+MCP Apps follow the extension model.
+External products and services (Figma, Asana, calendars, project management) get integrated into conversations through developer-built applications.
 The developer controls the implementation, the agent controls when to invoke it.
+Six hosts support MCP Apps today, with more adopting the standard.

-Both are production-ready.
 Both are open standards.
+Both are in production.
 The choice depends on whether you’re building a tool for agents to use (MCP Apps) or letting agents generate their own interfaces (A2UI).

 Get Started